hsemple/pythongis_tutorials/docs/source/displaying_files.rst

 	plt.title("Magnitude of Earthquakes")
 	plt.show()

 |

-Earthquake Depth

-|

-MatPlotLib Colors

-|

 Reading Data Files and Plotting Graphs Using Pandas
 -----------------------------------------------------

+The script above used many lines of code to open the file, compute average, and plot a graph.
+We can achieve the same results with far fewer lines of code by using a specialized library named Pandas.
 Pandas is a very powerful, popular and easy to use Python library for data analysis.
 It has many Excel-like functions.
 Its primary object is the DataFrame, which can be thought of as an abstract database table or spreadsheet.
-Once you create a dataframe object, you can use to display tables, plot columns, create and run queries, etc.
+Once you create a dataframe object, you can use it to display tables, plot columns, create and run queries, with just a few lines of code.

-Plotting the above dataset with Pandas takes far fewer lines of codes compared to the standard Python library.
+Let's plot the earthquake dataset using Pandas.